 Also included in the very broad sector of health and social affairs, is the high priority of providing care for people with social difficulties; the disabled and the elderly.
 The Ministry’s work also includes promoting sports issues, rights of children and for those with disabilities, as well as gender equality.
 The Ministry takes both a modern and intersectional approach to its healthcare priorities and this approach is driven by Minister Strandhäll, who fronts and monitors the Ministry.
 She has been the Minister for Health and Social Affairs since 2017 and was previously Minister for Social Security between 2014 to 2017.

 “As a minister in Sweden’s first feminist government, the differences in the conditions for men and women are a natural starting point in my reform efforts,” states Minister Strandhäll.
 A modern, accessible and equitable health care system is vital and with Sweden’s overall governmental push for gender equality, (Sweden topped the EU Gender Equality Index in 2017), so this will continue to develop.
-Most recently, in the Budget Bill for 2018, the government presented a range of proposals to increase both security and welfare in Sweden, some of which are centered around ‘Gender equality and integration of newly arrived immigrants’.
+Most recently, in the Budget Bill for 2018, the government presented a range of proposals to increase both security and welfare in Sweden, some of which are centred around ‘Gender equality and integration of newly arrived immigrants’.

 The government is also currently implementing a record-breaking initiative on women’s health – to strengthen skills supplied in maternity care and provide extra resources to initiatives for women’s health in primary care – particularly in socio-economically disadvantaged regions.
 Furthermore, in February 2017, a project – ‘Gender-equal pensions’ – was carried out which aimed to tackle the challenge presented by the large differences in both women and men’s pensions.